dtonhofer/prolog_notes/swipl_data_types/README.md

 In SWI-Prolog there is no way to define new data types from the base data types, ([algebraically](https://en.wikipedia.org/wiki/Algebraic_data_type) or otherwise), so these are the only one there are.

 The diagram may change in the future.
 For example, the _dict_ data type may move out from under the _compound_ data type.

-We will see what happens.
+The predicates listed are applied to a term or a variable naming a term (i.e. an instantiated variable), in which case the application is done to the named term, or a variable naming nothing/a "hole" (an uninstantiated/unbound/fresh variable), in which case only `var/1` will succeed, all the other predicates will fail.

+The predicates are "local" in the sense that they only consider the root node of a term tree.
+Anything "underneath" is not considered and demands predicates that look at "nonlocal structure", for example `is_list/1`.

+Going from top to bottom, the full set of (root) terms is iteratively divided into two or more distinct & complementary subsets at each branch/question/test.

 ```text
                                                                           any T